 In July of 1976, Bruce Jenner, once dubbed the "world's greatest athlete,” set a record in the men's decathlon and won a gold medal at the Olympics Games in Montreal.
 Jenner beat Soviet runner Mykola Avilov, who had dominated the Cold War-era games.
-In 2015, Jenner came out as transgender, and now goes by Caitlyn.
-Here, Jenner is pictured celebrating in a Getty Images photo by Tony Duffy.
+In 2015, Jenner came out as a transgender woman, and now goes by Caitlyn.
+Here, Jenner is pictured celebrating in a photo by Tony Duffy.

 Abortion law became a pervasive topic in the late 1970s, as numerous battles unfolded in U.S. courtrooms and legislative halls.
 On Jan.
 22, 1973, the U.S. Supreme Court ruled 7-2 in the country’s landmark Roe v.
 Wade case.
 It was ruled unconstitutional for a state to restrict access to abortion.
 In 1976, Congress passed the Hyde Amendment, which prevented federal funding from being used for abortions except in cases of rape, incest, or when the woman’s life is in danger.
 Following those two key moments, the debate played out in the streets.
 In this photo by Peter Keegan, women can be seen demonstrating at a pro-choice rally in New York.

-In 1980, former Hollywood actor and California governor Ronald Reagan was elected the 40th President of the United States.
-The 69-year-old, who had secured nearly 51 percent of the popular vote, was the oldest person to be elected president.
+In 1980, former Hollywood actor and California governor Ronald Reagan was elected the 40th president of the United States.
+The 69 year old, who had secured nearly 51% of the popular vote, was the oldest person to be elected president.
 A few months after his inauguration, the Republican leader was shot by John Hinckley Jr. This image, taken by photographer Michael Evans in 1976, shows the soon-to-be president wearing a cowboy hat.

 Prince Charles, heir apparent to the British throne, wed Diana Spencer in a lavish ceremony in 1981.
 An estimated 750 million people worldwide watched the televised event.
 The royal couple divorced in 1996, just one year before Diana’s untimely death in Paris.
-In this photo from Getty Images, the royal bride is pictured at St. Paul Cathedral in London.
+In this photo, the royal bride is pictured at St. Paul's Cathedral in London.

 Hollywood star Grace Kelly was known for hits like "Rear Window,” "Dial M for Murder,” and "The Country Girl," before marrying Prince Rainier III of Monaco in 1956.
 On Sept.
 13, 1982, Kelly drove off the road while traveling in France.
-She plummeted off an embankment, and died soon after.
-This screenshot from "To Catch A Thief” depicts the actress with co-star Cary Grant on the very same hills above Monaco where she met her end.
+She plummeted off an embankment and died soon after.
+This photo shows the couple saluting the crowd as they leave Saint Nicholas Cathedral after their wedding ceremony in Monaco on April 19, 1956.

 On Oct.
 25, 1983, U.S. Marines stormed Grenada to secure the safety of American nationals from the threat of the country's Marxist government.
 The invasion, dubbed Operation Fury, overthrew the regime in just over a week, ousting Marxist leader Bernard Coard.
 In this photo by Miguel Vinas, protesters hold a rally in Havana's Revolution Square to pay tribute to the Cubans killed during the invasion.